 Patients present with dark, thickened flexural areas, typically in the armpits, groin and back of the neck.
 These skin changes usually appear slowly, and the skin may also have an odor or itch.

-Diagnosis of this disorder is made with when hyperkeratosis with melanocytes is seen on skin biopsy.
+Diagnosis of this disorder is made when hyperkeratosis with melanocytes is seen on skin biopsy.
 This step is sometimes unnecessary, and diagnosis can usually be made on clinical exam.

 Treatment for acanthosis nigricans involves addressing other underlying disorders.
 When acanthosis nigricans is seen, patients should be screened for underlying disorders, including diabetes and malignancy.